ADVANTECH-Corp/DeviceOn-x86_Edge_AI_Solution/image/readme.md

-Here are image files used in this repo.
+Here are image files used in this article.